jspreadsheet/plugins/xls/README.md

 ## About Jspreadsheet

 Jspreadsheet, a lightweight Vanilla JavaScript plugin, can help you create exceptional web-based interactive tables and spreadsheets.
 Compatible with most widely-used spreadsheet softwares, it offers users an unrivalled Excel-like user experience.
 It also works well with prominent modern frameworks and flexibly utilizes a large collection of events, extensions and configurations to meet different application requirements.
 Impress your clients with a better user experience and a great dynamic interactive data management tool.
-The jexcel extensions can be used to enhance the native capabilities.
+The jspreadsheet extensions can be used to enhance the native capabilities.

 For more information:<br>
 <a href='https://jspreadsheet.com/v7'>Jspreadsheet</a> Pro distribution.<br>